tauri-apps/tauri-docs/docs/guides/webview-versions.md

 On macOS Tauri uses the webview that comes preinstalled with macOS since version 10.10 (Yosemite).
 It is considered a core component and is therefore updated with the regular OS updates.
 This means _unsuspported_ macOS versions **do not** receive WebKit updates.

-To find the Webkit version used by WKWebView you can use this command:
+To find the Webkit version used by `WKWebView` you can use this command in the terminal on macOS:

 ```shell
 awk '/CFBundleVersion/{getline;gsub(/<[^>]*>/,"");print}' /System/Library/Frameworks/WebKit.framework/Resources/Info.plist